 The tool boasts an intuitive interface, allowing you to access all the necessary features quickly from a single page.
 Whether you're a database expert or a beginner, OmniDB simplifies your database management tasks and provides a smooth and productive experience.

-• Access from any location via a web browser on any operating system
+Access from any location and OS via a web browser

 OmniDB